Bad Credit Loans: Online Guide on How to Handle Them Right

 According to Experian, a missed payment has the most significant and longest lasting impact on your credit score.
 The more recently the missed payment occurred, the higher the effect.
 And, of course, the more missed payments you have, the longer it will take to recover from them.

-“59 percent of Americans have paid a bill late in their lifetime, and 88 percent of those have done so in the past 12 months.†That is huge, irrespective of the reasons that stay behind these facts.
+As a matter of fact, a survey conducted by Citi shows that “59 percent of Americans have paid a bill late in their lifetime, and 88 percent of those have done so in the past 12 months.†That is huge, irrespective of the reasons that stay behind these facts.

 If you have missed payments in the past, especially the recent history, you are at risk for making the same mistake with a bad credit loan.
 And the consequences are genuine.

 CAUTION!
-If you can’t repay your loan in full for any reason, and you miss a payment or need to
+If you can’t repay your loan in full for any reason, and you miss a payment or need to renew your loan, you could find yourself in a spiral of debt that you cannot repay.

 Impact on the Cost of the Loan